What is molluscum contagiosum?

 Your opinion or preference

-Removal of the lesions, by using cryotherapy (freezing them off) or lasers
+Removal of the lesions, by using cryotherapy (freezing them off), a small blade, electric

-Use of topical medications (to speed resolution of the lesions)
+Use of topical medicines (to speed resolution of the lesions)